Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/developing/module_tutorials/listeners.rst

 OnEntityCollision
 -----------------

-Called when an entity is about to collide with another.
+Called when a non-player entity is about to collide with another entity.

 .. note:: This listener can be extremely noisy.
 Use :class:`entities.collisions.CollisionHash` if you don't have dynamic conditions to test for.